Kagurabachi: Anti-Cloud Gouger Special Forces

 The commander of the Anti-Cloud Gouger Special Forces, he possesses sorcery called Jikai (磁戒), which allows him to utilize magnetic forces around him.
 He is one of only two in the squadron to survive the battle with Sojo, though he lost both legs.
 The deaths of his veteran squadmates, including his childhood friend Kugara, caused him psychological trauma, leading Hagiwara to hallucinate that Kugara is still alive and speaking to him.
+Despite this, Ikuto is able to help defend Kamunabi HQ against the Hishaku.